There is only one in-park lodging choice at Badlands National Park, consisting of 23 cabins.

 You can read the rest of this article about Cedar Pass Lodge and see photos of the cabins here.

 Since there are only 23 cabins offered at the lodge, they fill up fast.
+Prices range from $269-$419, depending upon bed choice, whether or not there is a kitchenette, and month and day you make the reservation.
 If you want to stay at one of these cabins, it’s a good idea to make your reservation months ahead of your park visit by visiting the lodge's website or calling 855-765-0737.
-The lodge is seasonal; for 2024 it's open from April 19 – October 20.
+While Explor Badlands, LLC's website for Cedar Pass Lodge does not specifically indicate this, it appears that the lodge is now open year-round.

 If no cabins are available, there are still options in Interior, South Dakota, about 2 miles (3.2 km) from the Cedar Pass Lodge, and Wall, South Dakota, 11 miles (17.7 km) north of the park’s Pinnacles Entrance.